This page lists known issues for Cloud Run (fully managed) and Cloud Run for Anthos on Google Cloud.

 Istio 1.0 limitations

-Cloud Run on GKE uses Istio 1.0 for networking, which limits the number of services and revisions that can exist in a cluster.
+Cloud Run for Anthos on Google Cloud uses Istio 1.0 for networking, which limits the number of services and revisions that can exist in a cluster.
 For more information on these limitations, see Istio 1.0 performance and scalability.

-Cloud Run on GKE should not be used to deploy more than 150 services or 300 active revisions in the same cluster.
+Cloud Run for Anthos on Google Cloud should not be used to deploy more than 150 services or 300 active revisions in the same cluster.

 Contents of read/write points in the container are always empty